pkLucid/Pokemon-Lucid/lucid_book/src/introduction.md

 ### [UPDATES]
 #### 03-20-25 - DOCUMENTATION
-Some mon in the docs had the wrong ability.
-They always had the first ability but the docs didn't reflect that.
+Some mons in the docs had the wrong ability.
+It was always the first one but docs didn't reflect that.
 This has been correct.

 * Mons that potentially had the wrong ability
   * Nidoqueen: Poison Point -> Acid Coat